 The hierarchy of laws changes as well, for the purpose of copyright usually this means laws in the shape of enacted legislation at the top, with a number of administrative laws and other such instruments underneath.
 What happens if there is a gap in the law, or a norm is not clear, also depends, but there are a number of other secondary sources that can be used to interpret the law, this includes recitals, legislative discussion, official reports and white papers.
 In principle courts can’t create new law, but in Common Law systems judges tend to have a bit more leeway, and they can also sometimes look at opinions from other Common Law systems for guidance (foreign decisions are a secondary source of law).

 Common Law systems place higher importance on case law, and it’s relevant to stress the importance of the hierarchy of courts.
 Lower courts tend to decide things in first instance, and as matters are appealed these tend to go up the hierarchy, all the way to constitutional courts and the like.
 There’s no such thing as an International Copyright Court, but in EU countries national courts can refer questions of law to the Court of Justice of the European Union, which makes a judgement and sends it back to the national court.
 Some countries with federal systems may also have different rules between state and federal law.
-Another useful concept here is that courts are only bound by decisions of the upper courts in their own tree, so it is possible for different states (or federal districts in the US) to have different case law in similar areas of law.
-A final important concept when citing law is to look at whether new decisions by a higher court have changed the law in a specific area.
+Another useful concept here is that courts are only bound by decisions of the upper courts in their own tree, so it is possible for different states (or federal circuits in the US) to have different case law in similar areas of law.
+A final important concept when citing cases is to look at whether new decisions by a higher court have changed the law in a specific area.
 An important case in the past may no longer be good law, but it may still present interest for historians and researchers.

 Jurisdiction